viktorbezdek/awesome-github-projects/README.md

 - [denisidoro/navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line
 - [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
-- [cube-js/cube](https://github.com/cube-js/cube) - 📊  Cube — The Semantic Layer for Building Data Applications
+- [cube-js/cube](https://github.com/cube-js/cube) - 📊  Cube — Universal semantic layer platform for AI, BI, spreadsheets, and embedded analytics
 - [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
 - [volta-cli/volta](https://github.com/volta-cli/volta) - Volta: JS Toolchains as Code. ⚡
 - [Schniz/fnm](https://github.com/Schniz/fnm) - 🚀 Fast and simple Node.js version manager, built in Rust